EvictionLab/eviction-lab-website/content/eviction-tracking/st-louis-mo.md

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/stlouis_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.
-In January and February, eviction filings were concentrated in majority-Black neighborhoods.
-Since March, eviction filings have dropped steeply across all neighborhoods.
+In January and February 2020, eviction filings were concentrated in majority-Black neighborhoods.
+In March and April, eviction filings dropped steeply across all neighborhoods, though they have more recently increased slightly closer to historical averages.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and average filings in 2012–2016.
-This allows us to see, for example, that filings in majority-Black neighborhoods were higher than average in the first three months of 2020.
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in previous years.
+This allows us to see, for example, that filings in majority-Black neighborhoods were higher than average in the first two months of 2020.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016

 {{%/ report_chart %}}